rozkminiacz/jekyll-now/_posts/2017-9-13-Flavor-Showcase.md

 ## We'll try to do the following thing:
-* cwite an app that shows random image from lorempixel
+* create an app that shows random image from lorempixel
 * create two flavors
 * use Picasso in first flavor, in second use Glide
 * keep Glide and Picasso imports far away from main code